ma-fath/workout-manager/README.md

 - The integration of a geolocation API to create location-based features.
 - The use of a mapping API to create interactive map experiences.
 - The creation of ES6 modules and need for bundlers such as Parcel.
-- The use of cloud platforms such as Vercel to quickly deploy web applications.
+- The application of responsive design to ensure proper usability on various screen sizes.

 ### Continued development